-Five Home NAS Server builds were chosen to represent this category's BestConfigs in Q4 2013.
+Five Home NAS Server builds were chosen to represent this category's BestConfigs.

 Congratulations to forum member Casper for having his recommended build picked by the Tom's Hardware community this quarter!

 ASRock’s microATX-based H77 Pro4-M serves as Casper’s motherboard for this build.
-With gigabit Ethernet, USB 3.0, and SATA 6Gb/s, this platform has all of the connectivity a NAS server should need for years to come.
+With gigabit Ethernet, USB 3.0 and SATA 6Gb/s, it has all of the connectivity a NAS server should need for years to come.

 An 80 PLUS Platinum-certified PSU from Seasonic’s X Series powers this system.
 The Platinum certification alone is a massive upgrade to last quarter’s Bronze certification.
 That step up in efficiency translates to less waste heat, and as a result, this power supply is also fanless.

 The final component that allowed Casper to create the awesomely-named Network Attached Silence is the chassis.
 Breadwhistle opted for the Cooler Master Elite 430, a pretty standard mid-tower.
 Casper went with Fractal Design’s Define Mini.
 This case is not only silent, but smaller and more NAS-like in appearance.